-Following a thorough public review of the PKMW, the MVEIRB, in its Report of Environmental Assessment and Reasons for Decision (REA), recommended that the PKMW be approved to proceed to the regulatory/permitting phase with specific terms and conditions, including the implementation of REA Measures 1 to 6, to mitigate potential adverse impacts of the PKMW on the Valued Components.
-On June 4, 2020, the responsible minister(s) subsequently approved the MVEIRB's recommendations that the PKMW be allowed to advance to the permitting phase, which includes a recommencement of the WLWB's Water Licence Amendment process for the PKMW.
+Following a thorough public review of the PKMW Project, the MVEIRB, in its Report of Environmental Assessment and Reasons for Decision (REA), recommended that the PKMW Project be approved to proceed to the regulatory/permitting phase with specific terms and conditions, including the implementation of REA Measures 1 to 6, to mitigate potential adverse impacts of the PKMW Project on the Valued Components.
+On June 4, 2020, the responsible minister(s) subsequently approved the MVEIRB's recommendations that the PKMW Project be allowed to advance to the permitting phase, which included a recommencement of the WLWB's Water Licence Amendment process for the PKMW Project.